dcunited001/dcunited001.github.io/_posts/2016-07-07-american-eros-or-how-to-fell-a-souley.md

 ever shown to my observer at all.
 The observer, the one who witnesses...

-(the observer can't see this, but designed it? need to explain)

 Not even my own radiance could pierce those layers of detrimental self-depricating defense mechanisms.
-Instead, there's only a faint aura, an indication of black-body radiation, coupled with what must certainly contain blistering heat. (from contained energy) Ne touchez pas! [additional generic language warnings for hot coffee] But I wonder, what would the world see if the self-imposed restraints marring my heart's light could be released?
+Instead, there's only a faint aura, an indication of black-body radiation, coupled with what must certainly contain blistering heat from contained energy.
+Ne touchez pas! [additional generic language warnings for hot coffee] But I wonder, what would the world see if the self-imposed restraints marring my heart's light could be released?
 What would my observer